atomantic/FamilySearchFinder/README.md

   - this will go through the JSON db file and create a TSV file, which can then be imported into a spreadsheet program ![index](images/fsf_guy_tsv.png)
   - you can then `grep` the tsv file for interesting words:
     ![index](images/fsf_grep.png)

-For now, in these deep traversals, the `find` script just chooses a random child to follow down the line instead of finding the shortest/longest path, so running it over and over will find new paths!

 # Note on Size